Waqar-ukaea/dagmc-basics/README.md

 - `Dockerfile` --> The Dockerfile used to create the docker image with the DAGMC dependencies.
 - `CMakeLists.txt` basic cmake config to link to DAGMC

-If you wish to use a docker container, the image should be pulled with:
+If you want to use a docker container, the image should be pulled with:

     docker pull waqar1711/dagmc-dependencies